ondt/extfn/README.md

 ## Supported Function Signatures

-A list of all supported function signatures can be found [here](tests/compiles.rs).
+A list of all supported function signatures can be found in [tests/signatures.rs](tests/signatures.rs).
 Nearly everything I could think of is supported, with a few exceptions (see [Fine Print](#fine-print)).

 Please report any edge cases where the "extfn transform" (add `#[extfn]` and rename the first parameter to `self`) doesn't work.